fishan/myers-core-diff/README.md

     ✔ should handle interleaved changes
     ✔ should handle large block deletion from the middle

-  MyersDiff: Direct _findMiddleSnake Invocation Tests
-    ✔ should find a snake in the "Swapped Blocks" scenario that was failing ✔ should find a snake in the "Complete Replacement" scenario that was failing

-  MyersDiff: Direct _findMiddleSnake Invocation Tests
-    ✔ should find the middle snake in a complex replacement scenario

   MyersDiff: Middle Snake Stress Tests
-    ✔ should correctly handle a large block replacement in the middle ✔ should correctly handle moving a large block of tokens
-    Words: 345, Hits: 21, Misses: 298, Confidence: 0.07, Anchors: 0
-    ✔ should correctly handle multiple small interleaved changes in a large file ✔ should handle a complete rewrite of one large file to another ✔ should handle deleting large blocks from multiple locations
+    ✔ should correctly handle a large block replacement in the middle ✔ should correctly handle moving a large block of tokens ✔ should correctly handle multiple small interleaved changes in a large file ✔ should handle a complete rewrite of one large file to another ✔ should handle deleting large blocks from multiple locations